Institute-of-Coding-Northumbria/data-visualisation/README.md

 # Data visualisation for Everyone

-In this repository, you can find data visualisation notebooks and data required by these notebooks created by the Northumbria University - Institute of Coding team.
-You can clone this repository to your own computer, or you can press the "**Open in Colab**" buttons below to use Google's interactive notebook runtime environment.
+In this repository, you can find data visualisation notebooks and data required by these notebooks created by the Northumbria University Institute of Coding team.
+You can download clone this repository to your own computer and open it in your own Jupypter Notebook environment, or you can press the "**Open in Colab**" buttons below to use Google's interactive notebook runtime environment.

+### Jupyter Notebook
+Jupyter Notebook allows you to open documents that contain instructional material and programming language code.
+To run Jupyter Notebook on your own computer you will need to [install it first](https://jupyter.org/install.html).

 ## Introduction to visualiastion with Matplotlib and Seaborn